Introduction to Web Application Security

 - Session IDs being exposed in the URL.

-To prevent this attacks, the developer should be careful on maintaining the proper standards like protecting passwords and proper hashing of it while being passed, Not exposing Session IDs, timing out the session after a specific amount of time, recreating Session IDs after a successful login attempt.
+To prevent this attacks, the developer should be careful on maintaining the proper standards like protecting passwords and proper hashing of them while being passed, Not exposing Session IDs, timing out the session after a specific amount of time, recreating Session IDs after a successful login attempt.

 To Fix Broken Authentication

-- Password length should be maintained to at least 8 characters.
+- Password Length should be maintained to at least 8 characters.

 - Password should be complex to make the user unable to predict it.
-This should make use of proper password set rules like alphanumeric, special character and number upper/lower case combinations.
+This should make use of proper password set rules like alphanumeric, special character, and number upper/lower case combinations.

 This has been a guide on Web Application Security.
 Here we have discussed the Introduction, Standardizing, Top Risks of Web Security.
 You may also look at the following articles to learn more –